-- C. such actions do not violate other land development regulations and the grandfathered development has not been terminated, abandoned or demolished for a period of twenty-four (24) consecutive months.
+- C. Such actions do not violate other land development regulations and the grandfathered development has not been terminated, abandoned or demolished for a period of twenty-four (24) consecutive months.
 (Added 8/92, Ord.
 92-24; Amended 6/94, Ord.
 94-13, Policy 3.7.2) - FLU8.5.2 Development approvals shall contain an expiration date consistent with a realistic period necessary to complete the contemplated development.
 (Policy 3.7.4) - FLU8.5.3 Developments of Regional Impact that have been authorized pursuant to Chapter 380, FS, or development that has been issued a final local development order and on which development has commenced and is continuing in good faith, or development that is determined to have vested rights pursuant to applicable case law shall be presumed to have vested development rights.
-(Policy 3.7.5-r) - FLU8.5.4 The Rural land use designation is not intended to prohibit the development of tracts of land by their current owners for use by immediate family members for their primary residences.
-Therefore, notwithstanding FLU6.1.3, the Land Development Code may allow the owner (as of the date of adoption of the CP) of a parcel of property that has been legally created and recorded in the Public Records of Orange County prior to May 21, 1991, to subdivide and develop the parcel for residential structures, but only if: - A. the density of the residential structures is no more than one dwelling unit per two acres; - B. the use is restricted to the primary residence for the owner, the owner's spouse, or the children, parents, or siblings of either of them; and - C. the Land Development Code contains provisions to ensure that this exception is not abused and cannot be used as an artifice to evade the restrictions of FLU6.1.3.
+(Policy 3.7.5-r) - The Rural Future Land Use Map designation is not intended to prohibit the development of tracts of land by their current owners for use by immediate family members for their primary residences.
+Therefore, notwithstanding FLU6.1.3, the Land Development Code may allow the owner (as of the date of adoption, i.e. July 1, 1991, of the Comprehensive Plan) of a parcel of property that has been legally created and recorded in the Public Records of Orange County prior to May 21, 1991, to subdivide and develop the parcel for residential structures, but only if: - A. the density of the residential structures is no more than one dwelling unit per two acres; - B. the use is restricted to the primary residence for the owner, the owner's spouse, or the children, parents, or siblings of either of them; and - C. the Land Development Code contains provisions to ensure that this exception is not abused and cannot be used as an artifice to evade the restrictions of FLU6.1.3.